Visiting the Logar Valley: Best hikes and things to see

 Since the best thing about the valley is the variety of activities you can do there, such as hiking, cycling, and climbing, we recommend scheduling your trip to the Logar Valley during the summer.
 We believe the best months are May/June and September.
 During this period, the valley may be full but usually, it is not crowded.
 Also, you will have nice temperatures to enjoy your time outdoors and see the nature in the valley in its full lushness.

-Check below some other activities available in Slovenia:
+Check some other activities available in Slovenia:

 Other hikes in Slovenia